NushaMBZ/aide-memoire/LLJ3265/N Session-05.md

 **Article 27(2) of the Constitution**

-> Not only that with us No man is above the law, but that  everyman, whatever be his rank or condition is subject to the  ordinary law of the realm and amenable to the jurisdiction of the  ordinary tribunals
+> Not only that with us No man is above the law, but that  everyman, whatever be his rank or condition is subject to the  ordinary law of the realm and amenable to the jurisdiction of the  ordinary tribunals.

 **Article  13(5) and Article 105(1) of the Constitution.**